sanmai/console/README.md

 This library provides a ready-made `vendor/bin/console` executable that automatically discovers all Symfony Console commands in your project by:

 1. Scanning Composer's optimized classmap
-2. Finding classes that end with `Command.php`
+2. Finding classes that extend `Symfony\Component\Console\Command\Command` and end with `Command`
-3. Loading those that extend `Symfony\Component\Console\Command\Command`
-4. Filtering out vendored files
+3. Filtering out vendored files
-5. Instantiating each command (commands that throw exceptions or errors are skipped)
+4. Instantiating each command (commands that throw exceptions or errors are skipped)
-6. Discovering `CommandProviderInterface` implementations for commands with dependencies
+5. Discovering `CommandProviderInterface` implementations (classes ending with `CommandProvider`) for commands with dependencies

 ## The Problem It Solves